LEARN It! Challenge 21 of 29

 Middle East Respiratory Syndrome (MERS)

-MERS symptoms can range from mild to severe and can include fever, coughing, and shortness of breath.
+Symptoms and Severity: MERS symptoms can range from mild to severe, including fever, coughing, and shortness of breath.
 In severe cases, MERS can lead to pneumonia, kidney failure, and even death.
+Recognizing the varying symptoms and severity emphasizes the importance of early detection and seeking prompt medical attention.

-There is no specific treatment for MERS and there is no vaccine to prevent the illness.
-However, there are some measures that can be taken to reduce the risk of contracting MERS, such as washing hands often, avoiding close contact with sick people, and cleaning and disinfecting surfaces that may be contaminated with the virus.
+Treatment and Prevention: There is no specific treatment for MERS, and no vaccine is currently available to prevent the illness.
+However, some measures can be taken to reduce the risk of contracting MERS.
+These include washing hands often, avoiding close contact with sick people, and cleaning and disinfecting surfaces that may be contaminated with the virus.
+Implementing preventive measures is essential for reducing the spread of MERS and protecting public health.

 Proceed to the next disease.
 When you complete them all, win your badge, points, and a file to print out of what you have learned and share with others.